MKLab-ITI/pygrank/README.md

 1. **Compatibility** with [networkx](https://github.com/networkx/networkx) and [tensorflow](https://www.tensorflow.org/).
 2. **Datacentric** interfaces that do not require transformations to identifiers.
 3. **Large** graph support with sparse representations and fast algorithms.
-4. **Seamless** pipelines, from graph preprocessing up to evaluation.
+4. **Seamless** pipelines, from graph preprocessing up to benchmarking and evaluation.
 5. **Modular** combination of components.